All Cleats are NOT the same. The Differences Between Soccer, Baseball, Football, and Lacrosse Cleats

 My son recently got flagged for wearing his football cleats in a soccer game.
 Who knew cleats aren’t one sport fits all?
+Apparently, all cleats are NOT the same.
 (OK.
 I actually did, but thought I could get away with it.)

 My three tips:

 - Make friends with a family with older kids or children with bigger feet and ask for hand me downs.
 Cleats are expensive and often only last a season because your kid’s feet are growing.

 - Buy neutral colors.
 If you have both boys and girls, they can share a black or blue pair of cleats.
 I didn’t think of this until my son boycotted wearing his older sister’s nearly new pair of hot pink soccer cleats.